The Best Same-Day Crown Guide in Murrieta

 Military Training

-Experience
+Experience Since 2010

 Dr. Bao’s rule is conservative: the crown serves the tooth, not the production schedule.
 Every crown requires removing enamel that never grows back, so the bar for recommending one is structural — a crack, a fracture, a failed large filling, a root-canal-treated back tooth.
 The bar is never “the insurance covers it this year” or “the office is behind on quota.”
-Patients are shown the problem on their own X-rays and handed written prices, and plenty of Promenade patients have heard the sentence corporate offices rarely say: that tooth doesn’t need a crown yet — let’s watch it.
+Patients are shown the problem on their own X-rays and handed written prices, and plenty of patients have heard the sentence corporate offices rarely say: that tooth does not need a crown yet — let’s watch it.

 When NOT to Do a Crown

 Knowing when to hold the drill is half the philosophy.
-Dr. Bao will steer you away from a crown when a small or moderate cavity can be handled with a conservative filling that preserves enamel; when the tooth is too far gone — fractured below the gumline or without enough sound structure — so that a crown would be an expensive delay before an inevitable extraction; when uncontrolled gum disease around the tooth needs treatment first, because a perfect crown on a failing foundation fails with the foundation; and when severe untreated grinding would destroy the new crown unless a night guard enters the picture first.
+Dr. Bao will steer you away from a crown when a small or moderate cavity can be handled with a conservative filling that preserves enamel; when the tooth is too far gone — fractured below the gumline or without enough sound structure — so a crown would be an expensive delay before an inevitable extraction; when uncontrolled gum disease around the tooth needs treatment first, because a perfect crown on a failing foundation fails with the foundation; and when severe untreated grinding would destroy the new crown unless a night guard enters the picture first.
 An honest “no” before a crown is worth more than a beautiful crown on the wrong tooth.

 ★★★★★